 - Loss of gun rights.

-If a judge decides that a temporary protective order is appropriate, it goes into immediate effect.
+If a judge decides that a temporary protective order is appropriate, it goes into effect immediately.
 Violating a domestic violence protective order is a Class 1 misdemeanor and can result in an immediate arrest.
-This charge is separate from the core allegation of domestic violence.
+This charge is a separate charge in addition to the underlying allegation of domestic violence.

 It is essential for defendants to take swift action to protect their rights long before a case goes to trial.
-The attorneys at Berry Law can even help you request a hearing to dispute whether the imposition of a protective order is appropriate in your domestic violence case.
+Some protective orders are issued by the court with only the accuser present in court so the accused has no voice and cannot contest the temporary order.
+The criminal defense attorneys at Berry Law can help you request a hearing where you can appear in court to dispute whether the imposition of a protective order is appropriate in your domestic violence case.

 Is it Possible to Enforce an Out of State Protection Order in Lincoln?